compose-spec/compose-spec/spec.md

     file: ./httpd.conf
 ```

-Alternatively, `http_config` can be declared as external, doing so Compose implementation will lookup `server-certificate` to expose configuration data to relevant services.
+Alternatively, `http_config` can be declared as external, doing so Compose implementation will lookup `http_config` to expose configuration data to relevant services.

 ```yml
 configs: